googleapis/google-api-nodejs-client/src/apis/dialogflow/README.md

 # @google/dialogflow

-> An end-to-end development suite for conversational interfaces (e.g., chatbots, voice-powered apps and devices).
+> Builds conversational interfaces (for example, chatbots, and voice-powered apps and devices).

 ## Installation